shodges201/Inventory-Scraper/README.md

 * refresh: The number of minutes between checks for supply.

 #### Command Line
-Running the script on the command line after creating the .env file is as easy as running the following command from the command line with node.js installed.
+Running the script on the command line after creating the .env file is as easy as running the following  from the command line with node.js installed:
-`node scraper.js`
+* Install the scripts dependencies using `npm i`
+* Run the script using either `npm start`

 #### Docker
 The following commands can be run to create a docker image of the script.